Community Orchard Pathway (4/4): Using

 Using the fruit

-As well as being a beautiful space to enjoy nature within, their should be a growing abundance of fruit to share.
-Advice on picking, storing, juicing, fermenting and drying to follow.
+As well as being a beautiful space to enjoy nature within, there should be a growing abundance of fruit to share.
+Advice on picking, storing, juicing, fermenting and drying can be found here:

 BACK: caring for your community orchard / forest garden